facebookresearch/dynabench/docs/how_to_help_users.md

 ## Find the model name/id

 The `evaluation/scripts` folder contains a few helper scripts.
+You need to access the SQL db to run those, so you need to ssh into one of the eval server to run them (unless you're doing local devlopment).
-You need to `cd` there before running the scripts.
+Also you need to `cd evaluation/scripts` before running the scripts.

 Generally the users will share with you the id of their model, or its "shortname".
-Each model also get a unique name used in AWS job names and S3 paths.
+Each model also get an endpoint name used in AWS job names and S3 paths.
+It looks like `ts1628233220-beam2bsz80large`.

 You can run either:
-`python eval_model.py --task FLORES-SMALL2` to list all Flores models with their name, id and endpoint name.
+`python eval_model.py ls --task FLORES-SMALL2`
+to list all Flores models with their name, id and endpoint name.
-`python eval_model.py --mid 123` to show the same info about a particular model.
+`python eval_model.py ls --mid 123` to show the same info about a particular model.

 ## Find the job logs in AWS